Play

 Do you need to fertilize Manna ash trees?

-The Manna Ash can cope with very poor soils and usually does not require fertilizationIt specializes in barren, calcareous sites and also thrives on raw soils or dry slopes.
-However, a light application of nutrients in spring can support the growth and formation of fine roots when young.
-Ideal nutrients include compost, horn shavings, or a small amount of mature manure, lightly worked into the outer root area or covered with a thin layer. mulch layer This way, the soil is not over-nourished, but gently enriched and revitalized.
-Mineral or nitrogen-rich fertilizers should be avoided – they promote unnecessarily soft, unstable growth, which is neither desirable nor permanently vital.
+The Manna Ash can cope with very poor soils and usually does not require fertilizationIt is specialized for barren, calcareous sites and also thrives on bare soils or dry slopes.
+Nevertheless, a light application of nutrients in spring can support growth and the development of fine roots when the plant is young.
+Mature compost or horn shavings are ideal.
+These can be lightly worked into the outer root area or covered with a thin layer of fertilizer. mulch layer They should be combined.
+This way, the soil is not over-fertilized, but gently enriched and revitalized.
+Mineral or nitrogen-rich fertilizers should be avoided – they promote unnecessarily soft, unstable growth, which is neither desirable nor sustainably vital.

 Water manna ash properly!